Maggie Grace biography

 Just before her 22nd birthday, Grace landed the role of a lifetime, playing spoiled rich girl Shannon Rutherford on the new series Lost, which became a huge hit immediately after it debuted in September 2004.

 Since returning to the big screen in the remake of the horror flick The Fog (2005) opposite Tom Welling she's appeared in a number of major motion pictures, including Taken (2009) with Liam Neeson (she reprised her role for the 2012 sequel Taken 2), Knight and Day with Tom Cruise and The Twilight Saga: Breaking Dawn - Part 1.
-She also appears in the thriller Lockout (2012) playing the President's daugther, who's been taken hostage by convicts at a maximum security prison in outer space.
+She also appears in the thriller Lockout (2012) playing the President's daughter, who's been taken hostage by convicts at a maximum security prison in outer space.
 More recently, she starred in The Choice (2016) with Benjamin Walker, the drama Aftermath (2017) with Arnold Schwarzenegger, and the action thriller The Hurricane Heist (2018) with Ryan Kwanten.

 Maggie Grace Filmography